resourceful-nebil/Food-Ordering-System/README.md

 1. Clone the repository: `git clone https://github.com/yourusername/food-ordering-system.git`
 2. Navigate to the project directory: `cd food-ordering-system`
 3. Set up the database:
-   - Create a PostgreSQL database.
+   - Create a MySQL database.
    - Update the database configuration in the `config.properties` file.
 4. Build the project using your preferred Java development environment.
 5. Start the application and explore the food ordering system.